IKEA

 In 1943, Ingvar Kamprad founded IKEA in Älmhult, Sweden, at the age of seventeen.
 Kamprad based the name of the company on his initials (I and K) and the first letters of the farm and village where he lived—Elmtaryd (E) and Agunnaryd (A), respectively.
 At first, IKEA sold wallets, watches, jewelry, pens, picture frames, table runners, and nylon stockings.

 Kamprad began advertising in local newspapers in 1945.
 He also began a mail-order service for the company and used a milk van to deliver products to the train station for distribution.
-Three years later, he added locally-made furniture to the company's inventory.
+Three years later, he added locally made furniture to the company's inventory.
 Kamprad published the first IKEA catalogue in 1951, with hopes that it would help increase IKEA's furniture sales.
-The catalogue worked, and furniture sales increased so much that two year later Kamprad was able to debut first IKEA furniture showroom in Älmhult.
+The catalogue worked, and furniture sales increased so much that two years later, Kamprad was able to debut the first IKEA furniture showroom in Älmhult.
 The new store allowed customers to see and feel IKEA's products in person.
 In 1958, he opened the first actual IKEA store in Älmhult; its furniture display was the largest in all of Scandinavia.

 The company experienced even more growth in the 2000s, with stores opening in Russia in 2000, Portugal in 2004, and Japan in 2006.
-The expansion continued into the new millennium with the introduction of numerous new products and services.
-Peter Agnefjäll took over as president and CEO of IKEA Group in 2013.
-In 2024, the company reported that there were a total of 473 IKEA stores in sixty-three countries and territories.
+Online purchasing was also made available in 2001.
+Previously, customers could view products on their website but were not able to make purchases.
+IKEA's expansion continued into the new millennium with the introduction of numerous new products and services.
+Peter Agnefjäll took over as president and CEO of IKEA Group in 2013 and remained in the role until 2017.
+By the 2020s, IKEA had multiple CEOs for the different branches of the company.
+In 2025, the company reported that there were a total of 487 IKEA stores in sixty-three countries and territories.

 Products